Mac-V-Sog/MacroPulseDashboard/README.md

 - **Educate** traders on macro relationships, with built-in tooltips explaining each metric.

 It’s not a trading signal generator; it’s a **situational awareness tool**.
-Think of it as your *market seismograph*, tracking tremors before the quake.
+Think of it as a *market seismograph*, tracking tremors before the quake... (weird analogy, I know!)

 ---